Be the first to hear about new tours, literary immersives, and special launches!

 • For public tours, cancellations made at least 48 hours before the tour will receive a full refund.
 Within 48 hours, tickets are non-refundable but may be transferred to another date (if available).

-• Boston’s historic sidewalks can be uneven and narrow in places, especially in Beacon Hill, which is where half of the tour takes place.
+• Cambridge’s historic sidewalks can be uneven and narrow in places.
 Reach out and we can talk through options.
-Look for accessible tours in the Spring!

 • Absolutely!
 Please tag @literary_boston on social media if you post, as sharing helps others discover Boston’s literary history too.
 I just ask that you refrain from filming large chunks or the whole thing.